davekinkead/thesis/paper.coffee.md

 These results indicate that the epistemic virtue of majority voting processes is dependent not only on individual agent belief having a greater than 50% likelihood of being correct, but also how those agent belief are distributed across the political space.
 A uniform distribution of agent belief is a critical requirement of epistemic justifications of democracy like Condorcet's Theorem.
 Conversly when agent belief is highly clustered, then the epistemic virtue of majority voting, and therefore epistemic justifications of authority base on it, is undermined.

-  !! explore  empiric evidence that demonstrates that people do cluster based on belief in real life
+  !!!
+I need to explore empiric evidence that demonstrates that people do cluster based on belief in real life

 From these results, we can make two claims about epsitemic accounts of democracy and accounts of democratic inclusion...

 > Claim 1: For an account of democratic inclusion to be compatible with an epistemic account of democratic authority, it must ensure that:
 >1.
 Polities are sufficiently large for the Condorcet effect to emerge,